 The International Energy Agency report – World Energy Outlook – explores the water-energy nexus, not only highlighting the challenges we’re facing but also the potential of achieving an energy-neutral water sector.

 Existing technologies designed to reduce energy consumption in all stages of the water cycle – from production and distribution to wastewater pumping and treatment – already exist.
 Denmark is expected to achieve this goal within a few years.
 Not only can the water cycle be made more efficient, it has the potential to actually generate energy.
 And as part of optimizing the energy consumption in the water distribution system, water leakage will be automatically reduced.

 Turning a city’s largest energy consumer into an energy producer

-The Marselisborg catchment area in Aarhus (second municipality in Denmark) has achieved 100% energy surplus production by minimising consumption throughout the whole water cycle and maximising energy production from the wastewater facility.
+The Marselisborg catchment area in Aarhus (second municipality in Denmark) has achieved 100% energy surplus production by minimizing consumption throughout the whole water cycle and maximizing energy production from the wastewater facility.
 This has been achieved without adding external carbon to the wastewater facility or using any other external energy source.

 A win-win solution

 Apart from tackling the water scarcity problem by reducing water loss, an energy-neutral water sector also contributes to reducing CO2 emissions and brings significant savings in the OPEX and CAPEX of utility companies.

 Read more about applications and solutions for Water and Wastewater

 How Europe can make its water sector energy neutral?

 The new EU Drinking Water Directive could be the tool to reduce water loss, cut energy consumption and deliver better quality of water.